-Kesar pista kulfi is the creamiest, dreamiest Indian ice cream you can make at home.
-This is a no-cook instant kulfi recipe with condensed milk, cream, saffron, cardamom and lots of pistachios and almonds.
+Kesar pista kulfi is the creamiest, dreamiest Indian ice cream recipe you can make at home.
+This is a no-cook instant kulfi with condensed milk, cream, saffron, cardamom and lots of pistachios and almonds.
 Sure to wow everyone from kids to adults and a real treat for hot summer days!

-Summer's not far away now and what better way to beat the heat than ice cream?
+Summer's not far away now and what better way to beat the summer heat than ice cream?
 But not your Plain Jane vanilla or strawberry ice cream.
 Nope.
 I find myself craving malai kulfi, the Indian version of ice cream because the flavours are so refreshingly different.

-Ingredients in kesar pista kulfi
+Ingredients in kesar pista kulfi recipe

 - whipping cream - 473 ml tetra pack with 35% milk fat, not low-fat.